Family-Owned Businesses

 - Marriage´s estate regime, asset separation;

-- Restraints to heirs and in-laws joining the family business,
+- Restraints to heirs and in-laws joining the family business;

-- Divorce assistance;
+- Divorce and inheritance assistance;

 - Trusts for administration purposes or asset protection;